Mungstrocity/Prosthetic_Guitar_Simulator_Spring2025/cadenCV_Fall2024/README.md

 # cadenCV

+Run image_to_text.py to execute.
+Use command "python image_to_text.py image.jpeg"

 cadenCV is an optical music recognition system written in the Python programming language which reads sheet music and sequences a MIDI file for user playback.

 ![alt text](https://github.com/anyati/cadenCV/blob/master/resources/README/image1.jpg)